Nancy has a degree in English, a love of literature, and an unquenchable thirst for knowledge.

-The next stage is the preoperational stage with is between two and seven years old.
+The next stage is the preoperational stage, which is between two and seven years old.
 This is a stage where children start to develop logic, although they are incapable of understanding generalizations about the physical world such as reversibility, assimilation, or accommodation (Russell, 2009).
 Children at this stage do not understand abstract concepts well, but they do understand rudimentary concepts, such as colors, shapes, and sizes (Russell, 2009).
 Stories enjoyed at this age include books talking animals and animated machines.

 The third stage is the period of concrete operations between the ages of seven and eleven.
-At this stage children can understand rudimentary logic, begin problem solving, understand time and spatial relationships, and become aware of the people around them and their role in society (Russell, 2009).
+At this stage, children can understand rudimentary logic, begin problem-solving, understand time and spatial relationships, and become aware of the people around them and their role in society (Russell, 2009).
 Children at this stage can appreciate more complex stories about family and friend relationships as well as some historical stories.